 (Music I am obsessed with)

-Thinking of making this a new Tater Tot regular because I love music so much and feel like I really never share that side of me on the blog.
+I’m thinking of making this a Tater Tot regular because I love music and feel like I never share that side of me on the blog.

-So over the past several months.
-I have become OBSESSED with the group The Paper Kites.
+So, over the past several months.
+I have become obsessed with the band The Paper Kites.
 If you want some great background music to chill to in your life, check them out.
-LOVE LOVE LOVE.

 Chi non ha Bisogno di un deodorante per lo scoiattolo?
 Le mie prime cinque scelte Regalo dell’ ultimo minuto